-- Specify the file name. - Use a SELECT statement to obtain the file attributes, which are stored in the fexists, file_length, and blocksize columns. - The fexists column stores a boolean (TRUE/FALSE) value.
+- Specify the directory where the file exists. - Specify the file name. - Use a SELECT statement to obtain the file attributes, which are stored in the fexists, file_length, and blocksize columns. - The fexists column stores a boolean (TRUE/FALSE) value.
 If the file exists, fexists is set to TRUE.
 If the file does not exist, fexists is set to FALSE.
 The data type of fexists is BOOLEAN. - The file_length column stores the length of the file in bytes.
 If the file does not exist, file_length is NULL.
-The data type of file_length is INTEGER. - The blocksize column stores the block size of the file in bytes.
+The data type of file_length is INTEGER.

+- The blocksize column stores the block size of the file in bytes.
 If the file does not exist, blocksize is NULL.
 The data type of blocksize is INTEGER.